 The answer to both the dilemma of the suburbs and the key factor in whether people will be moving to your city versus another, Speck maintains, lies in walkability.
 The Washington Metropolitan Council of Governments is embracing this concept already, with its activity center project focusing on walkability surveys using the State of Place Index as a kind of “bond rating” for our built environment.
 The index factors more than 165 different characteristics to assess each activity center’s current status for walkability, thus helping local jurisdictions to determine where to focus investments in a way that will maximize walkability to get the most “bang for their buck.”

-Speck (pictured above) is a Washingtonian and is familiar with his backyard, but his book is broader in scope, touching on case studies and statistics from various jurisictions around the country, from Portland, Oregon to Boston, Massachusetts.
+Speck (right) is a Washingtonian and is familiar with his backyard, but his book is broader in scope, touching on case studies and statistics from various jurisdictions around the country, from Portland, Oregon to Boston, Massachusetts.
 In a terrific radio interview on KJZZ, Speck addressed how his strategies for walkability might be applied even in Phoenix, one of America’s least walkable cities.”

 In Walkable City, Speck describes numerous “walkability dividends,” including: